DeborahAkp/Portfolio/SQL/Project 3/README.md

 GROUP BY ship_mode;
 ```

 - The __"Standard Class"__ shipping mode has the highest total sales and total profit.
 It has the most number of orders among all the shipping modes.
-"Standard Class" ranks first both in terms of sales and profit.
 - The __"Second Class"__ shipping mode has the second-highest total sales and total profit.
 It has a considerable number of orders but is lower than the "Standard Class" shipping mode.
-"Second Class" ranks second both in terms of sales and profit.
 - The __"First Class"__ shipping mode has the third-highest total sales and total profit.
 It has a smaller number of orders compared to "Standard Class" and "Second Class" but still significant.
-"First Class" ranks third both in terms of sales and profit.
 - The __"Same Day"__ shipping mode has the lowest total sales and total profit among the shipping modes.
 It has the fewest number of orders.
-"Same Day" ranks fourth both in terms of sales and profit.

 |ship_mode|no_of_orders  |total_sales|sales_rank    |total_profit|profit_rank|
 |---------|--------------|-----------|--------------|------------|-----------|